We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 What is a home equity loan?

-A home equity loan (HEL or HELOANS) is a fixed-term loan that uses the equity you’ve accumulated in your home as collateral.
-Often called a second mortgage, home equity loans let borrowers obtain a lump-sum payment that can be used for major home renovations, consolidating debts or paying for college tuition.
-This type of loan offers the option of paying it back in equal installments.
+A home equity loan (HEL or HELOAN) is a fixed-term loan product that uses the equity you’ve accumulated in your home as collateral.
+Often called a second mortgage, a home equity loan provides the borrower with a lump-sum payment they can use for major home renovations, consolidating debts or paying off student loans.
+The borrower can repay the loan in equal installments.

-Home equity loans can have lower interest rates than credit cards or personal loans if you have a good credit score, but it puts you at risk of losing your home if you were unable to make payments.
-Do note that the first mortgage remains as the primary loan on a property if it still carries a balance.
+Home equity loans often have lower interest rates than credit cards or personal loans, provided you have a good credit score.
+Yet they also put you at risk of losing your home if you cannot make payments.
+Note, too, that the first mortgage remains the primary loan on a property if it still carries a balance – meaning it will be paid first if the borrower defaults on their obligations.

 How does a home equity loan work?

-The loan amount depends on several factors, including your debt-to-income ratio (DTI), standard loan-to-value (LTV) ratio and combined loan-to-value ratio (CLTV).
-Typically, home equity loans are for 80% to 90% of the property’s appraised value.
-Loan terms include a fixed interest rate and fixed monthly loan payments for up to 30 years.
+The maximum amount you can borrow with a home equity loan depends on several factors, including your debt-to-income ratio (DTI), standard loan-to-value (LTV) ratio and combined loan-to-value ratio (CLTV).
+Home equity loans typically can't exceed 80% to 90% of the property’s appraised value.
+Loan terms include a fixed interest rate and monthly loan payments for up to 30 years.

 How to calculate home equity